SpaceX's mega rocket makes its fourth test flight from Texas

 SpaceX’s mega Starship rocket blasted off from Texas on Thursday, the fourth test flight for the spaceship that NASA and Elon Musk are counting on to get humanity to the moon and Mars.

-The world’s largest and most powerful rocket — almost 400 feet (121 meters) tall — was empty as it soared above the Gulf of Mexico and headed east.
-The spacecraft on top was aiming for a half-lap around the planet with a splashdown in the Indian Ocean, once it ditched the first-stage booster in the gulf.
+The world’s largest and most powerful rocket — almost 400 feet (121 meters) tall — was empty as it soared above the Gulf of Mexico and headed east on a planned hourlong flight.
+The spacecraft on top was aiming for a half-lap around the planet with a splashdown in the Indian Ocean.

+SpaceX was looking to avoid explosions this time by controlling the descents.
+Minutes after Thursday morning's liftoff, the first-stage booster separated from the spacecraft and splashed into the gulf precisely as planned, after firing its engines.

+“And we have splashdown!”
+SpaceX launch commentator Kate Tice announced from Mission Control at company headquarters in California.

 Last year’s two test flights ended in explosions shortly after blasting off from the southern tip of Texas near the Mexican border.
 The first one cratered the pad at Boca Chica Beach and hurled debris for thousands of feet (meters).